sandeep-1010-cool/NTT_DATA/Istio/README.md

 ---

-*These notes follow the exact structure and content of the video transcript, providing a complete reference for understanding Istio and Service Mesh concepts.*
+*These notes follow the exact structure and content of the video transcript, providing a complete reference for understanding Istio and Service Mesh concepts.
+The documentation now includes visual diagrams to enhance learning and understanding of complex concepts.*